 Are you aware that more than 100,000 websites are hacked daily?
-And as per a Q3 study made in 2017, WordPress emerged at the top among websites being infected at 83%.
-It comes as no big surprise because if you look at WordPress’ market share; it powers over 34% of all websites on the internet.
-The web host has a plethora of themes and plugins, so even though WordPress maintains a tight security system, vulnerabilities exist.
+According to a Q3 2017 study, WordPress emerged at the top among websites, with 83% being infected.
+This comes as no big surprise because, if you look at WordPress’ market share, it powers over 34% of all websites.
+The web host has many themes and plugins, so even though WordPress maintains a tight security system, vulnerabilities exist.

-If you own a WordPress website, no matter what type of content you share, keeping it secure should be your top priority.
-As per Small Business Trends, website-based attacks rank in the top among attacks experienced by businesses.
+If you own a WordPress website, keeping it secure should be your top priority, no matter what type of content you share.
+According to Small Business Trends, website-based attacks rank among the top attacks experienced by businesses.

 Here are some valuable strategies to keep your site protected from hackers.
 Give your hackers a hard time!